 Buy Chestnut Trees For Your Timber Plantatation -

-We can’t say enough about this absolutely fantastic fast growing chestnut tree.
-If you’ve made the decision to plant some of your own, you may be curious about how to grow the Celestial Chestnut successfully.
-These American and Chinese Chestnut Hybrids are fast growing and early producing nut trees.
+You'll love this fast growing chestnut tree.
+Our Celestial Chestnut Tree is a cross between the American and Chinese Chestnuts that is fast growing and early nut producer.
 The Celestial Chestnut begins bearing fruit or nuts in 3 to 5 years and producing up to 20 pounds of nuts per tree by the time they are 8 to 10 years old.
 Plus, they have a wonderfully sweet chestnut flavor that is out of this world!

 The Celestial Chestnut Tree is from an orchard originally planted with chestnut trees purchased from Dr. Dunstan approximately 50 years ago.
 Over the years, these trees cross pollinated.
 They were observed for certain characteristics such as fast growth and nut production.
 The trees that showed excellence in these characteristics were sectioned off.
 Seeds were taken from these 'best of the best' over several tree generations, so that today we offer this new American Chinese Hybrid Chestnut, the Celestial Chestnut, as a faster grower and nut producer than the original parentage.